coredns/coredns.io/content/blog/coredns-plugins.md

 }
 ```

-The interface also needs a method `func Name() string`, this is mainly used to see if an middleware
+The interface also needs a method `func Name() string`, this is mainly used to see if an plugin
-is active, i.e. the *auto* middleware used this to detect if *metrics* are active and if so, adds
+is active, i.e. the *auto* plugin used this to detect if *metrics* are active and if so, adds
 updates the zone info.

 ```go